Who Is Legally Responsible for Miami ATV Accidents?

 There are many causes of ATV crashes, and it is essential to determine who is liable before pursuing legal action.

 Often, the driver of another vehicle may be responsible if he or she is driving recklessly or negligently.
-The ATV driver is usually responsible for safe operation of the vehicle.
+The ATV driver is usually responsible for the safe operation of the vehicle.
 When he or she loses control of the vehicle, passengers or bystanders can suffer injury as a result.

 In some cases, the passenger's actions may result in his or her own injury.
 Failing to remain seated while the ATV is in motion or to hang on through the ride may result in injuries.